The Microsoft CrowdStrike Incident: A Case for a Shared Validation & Verification Process

 Mike Toole and Kristina Rex, WBZ CBS News Boston, reported on Mass General Brigham canceling non-urgent surgeries and hospital visits.
 Nurses reported providing patient care without access to EHR platforms (!).

 Meghan Mahoney, a Neurosciences Intensive Care Unit nurse put the crisis in context: "I can't even quantify it into words.
 We do everything on our computers now, right?
-We have our electronic health systems which has people's medical history, their allergies.
+We have our electronic health systems which have people's medical history, their allergies.
 Everything that they have done to establish care with us is on our electronic health system."

 Lessons Learned